Opening the door to an inclusive Australia

 While there’s not a lot of research about what works when it comes to reducing prejudice, researchers at the Monash Migration and Inclusion Centre (MMIC) and BehaviourWorks have secured funding to develop an intervention to reduce Islamophobia, and their work might hold the key to bringing about this change.

 Their study will build on research recently published in Science, which found that a short, targeted conversation with a door-to-door canvasser could reduce prejudice against transgender people.
-The Monash team is looking to uses these findings to develop and test a similar approach targeting Islamophobia.
-The study will target people who have expressed negative or ambivalent attitudes to Muslims.
+The Monash team is looking to use these findings to develop and test a similar approach targeting Islamophobia.
+The study will target people who have expressed negative or ambivalent attitudes towards Muslims.

 The ultimate aim is to develop this strategy to target local communities and make them more tolerant and welcoming towards followers of the Islamic faith.